vfxwiki/matchGradeCat/checkpoint01/readme.md

 - lessons / todo's for next time
   - quality rather than quantaiy of data is key
     - I needed to curate the data (images) far more carefully, as the scatter approch here leads to worse prediction in my tests.
 Less is more!
-    - I needed to weigh the grade ground truths more consistent RGB exposure, and temperature pattens
+    - I maybe I think needed to weigh the grade ground truths more consistent RGB exposure, and temperature pattens
   - the hardest thing for me was to find the balance between training data instance count / epocs / model size.
 Generally I used high data instances / low epocs / medium size.
   - getting the data cached was often slow - also there is a bug/feature that if an inference file is enabled to the same folder one is trainning caching takes x100 longer
   - i have yet to create a model on a larger datasets/epocs due to